Wi5/Wi-5-2021/README.md

 `src-git telephony https://git.openwrt.org/feed/telephony.git^8ecbdabc7c5cadbe571eb947f5cd333a5a785010`
 `src-link custom /home/ubuntu/openwrt/mypackages`

-Note that the `/home/ubuntu/openwrt/mypackages` should be replaced by absolute address of mypackage folder in your linux.
+Note that the `/home/ubuntu/openwrt/mypackages` should be replaced by an absolute address of mypackages folder in your Linux.

-Copy the ath9k patch to the openwrt folder:
+Copy the ath9k patch to the Openwrt folder:
 `cp ../odin-click-router/ath9k-patch.sh .`
 `chmod 777 ath9k-patch.sh`
 `./ath9k-patch.sh`